cole-easton/take-home-assessment/documentation.md

 ```

 #### Comments
 A single connection is not viable for a global banking platform.
 But since SQLite is file-based and locks the database file when database operations are made, this issue is not resolved by creating more connections.
-The architecture created in the fix is approprate for SQLite, but SQLite is not approprate for a global banking platform.
-In order to scale the application, a more robust database allowing concurrency such as PostgreSQL is recommended.
+The architecture created in the fix is appropriate for SQLite, but SQLite is not appropriate for a global banking platform.
+In order to scale the application, a more robust database allowing concurrency, such as PostgreSQL, is recommended.

 #### Testing
 The test in `tests/db.test.ts` ensures that the `Database()` constructor for the connection is called only once after several imports.